btcgauge/notes/setup_btc.md

 1. Bitcoin Initial Block Download (IBD)
 1. Confirm Bitcoin is up and running

+Todo:
+- [ ] not done yet
+- [x] already done

+--already--

+Quotes:
+> We're living the future so
+> the present is our past.

 ### Learn how to use a computer the hard way
 - https://missing.csail.mit.edu